Pakistan International Airlines Flight 268: Aircraft

-On 21 April 1986, the aircraft was delivered to Pakistan International Airlines, and was re-registered as AP-BCP.
-The aircraft had a total of 39,045 flying hours and 19,172 landings at the time of the crash.
+The aircraft involved was a 16-year-old Airbus A300B4-103 registered as AP-BCP with serial number 025.
+The aircraft was built in 1976.
+The aircraft had a total of 39,045 flying hours and 19,172 flight cycles at the time of the accident.

+Crew

-The captain was 49-year-old Iftikhar Janjua, who had 13,192 flight hours, including 6,260 hours on the Airbus A300.
-The first officer was 38-year-old Hassan Akhtar, who had 5,849 flight hours, with 1,469 of them on the Airbus A300.
+The 49-year-old Captain Iftikhar Janjua had logged 13,192 flight hours, including 6,260 hours on the Airbus A300.
+The 38-year-old First Officer Hassan Akhtar had 5,849 flight hours, with 1,469 of them on the Airbus A300.

-There were two flight engineers on board: one operating and the other observing.
-The operating flight engineer was an unnamed 40-year-old male who had 5,289 flight hours, with 2,516 of them on the Airbus A300.
-The observing flight engineer, 42-year-old Muhammad Ashraf, had 8,220 flight hours, including 4,503 hours on the Airbus A300.
+Two flight engineers were on board: one operating and the other observing.
+The 40-year-old unnamed operating flight engineer had 5,289 flight hours, with 2,516 of them on the Airbus A300.
+The 42-year-old observing flight engineer Muhammad Ashraf had 8,220 flight hours, including 4,503 hours on the Airbus A300.

 Accident

 Flight 268 departed Karachi at 11:13 AM Pakistan Standard Time for Kathmandu.
 Upon contacting Nepalese air traffic control, the aircraft was cleared for an approach from the south called the Sierra approach.
-An aircraft cleared to use this approach was at the time directed to pass over a reporting point called "Romeo" located 41 miles (66 km) south of the Kathmandu VOR (or at 41 DME) at an altitude of 15,000 feet.
+An aircraft cleared to use this approach was at the time directed to pass over a reporting point called "Romeo" located 41 nautical miles (76 km) south of the Kathmandu VOR (or at 41 DME) at an altitude of 15,000 feet.
 The aircraft was to then descend in seven steps to 5,800 feet, passing over a reporting point known as "Sierra" located at 10 DME at an altitude of 9,500 feet, before landing at Kathmandu.
 This approach allowed aircraft to pass over the Mahabharat Range directly south of Kathmandu (the crest of which is located just north of the Sierra reporting point) at a safe altitude.

-Shortly after reporting at 10 DME, at 2.30 pm the aircraft crashed at approximately 7300 ft into the side of the 8,250 ft (2,524 m) mountain at Bhattedanda, disintegrating on impact, instantly killing all aboard; the tail fin separated and fell into the forest at the base of the mountainside.
+Shortly after reporting at 10 DME, at 2.30 pm the aircraft crashed at approximately 7300 ft into the side of the 8,250 ft (2,524 m) mountain at Bhattedanda, disintegrating on impact, instantly killing all on board; the tail fin separated and fell into the forest at the base of the mountainside.

 This accident occurred 59 days after Thai Airways International Flight 311 crashed north of Kathmandu.

 Victims

-Most of the victims were a mix of European, Nepalese and other nationalities.